RobTillaart/ACS712/README.md

 For a perfect sinus the value is sqrt(2)/2 == 1/sqrt(2).
 See **Form factor** below.

+The **mA_AC_sampling()** calculates the average of the sumSquared of many measurements.
+It should be used when the form factor is not known.

-Note to make precise measurements, the power of both the ACS712 and the ADC of the processor should be as stable as possible.
+Note to make precise measurements, the power supply of both the ACS712 and the ADC of the processor should be as stable as possible.
-That would improve the stability of the midpoint and minimizes the noise.
+That improves the stability of the midpoint and minimizes the noise.

 #### Resolution